dhessenm/vagrant_dockerbakery/README.md

 ```

 ## Modifications
-It's up to you to make some midifications.
+It's up to you to make some modifications.

 You can change the Vagrant Box to any Ubuntu trusty Vagrant Box, just make sure VMware-Tools HGFS Support works